 9. What do you need them to do? – Make sure that it is clear what duties you want them to perform.
 This could be anything from periodic inspections to the organisation of repairs and maintenance, to performing right to rent checks on tenants.

 11. Do they have client money protection (CMP) insurance? – CMP insurance is there to protect the rental money paid by a tenant to a letting agent.
-From 1st April 2019, it will become a legal requirement for all letting agents to have this insurance.
+Since 1st April 2019, it has been a legal requirement for letting agents in England to have CMP.

 12. Provide a clear tenant specification – Once you have found the right letting agent for you and your property, make it clear what type of tenants you have in mind.
 This will allow them to be more efficient with viewings and checks, so as to avoid wasting your time.

 Disclaimer: The opinions and views expressed in the above article are those of the author only and are for guidance purposes only.
 The author disclaims any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.